|Ethical Considerations in Educating Children Who Are Deaf or Hard of Hearing

 The initial essays establish fundamental points of ethical decision-making and emphasize that every situation should be examined not with regard for what is “right or wrong,” but for what is “useful.”
 Absolute objectivity is unattainable due to social influences, while “common knowledge” is ruled out in favor of “common awareness.”
 Other chapters deal with the reality of interpreting through the professional’s eyes, of how they are assessed, participate, and are valued in the total educational process, including mainstream environments.
 The various settings of education for deaf children are profiled, from residential schools to life in three cultures for deaf Latino students, to self-contained high school programs.
 Ethical Considerations in Educating Deaf Children Who Are Deaf or Hard of Hearing offers an invaluable set of guidelines for administrators and educators of children with hearing loss in virtually every environment in a postmodern world.

-Kathee Mangan Christensen is Professor Emerita, School of Speech, Language, and Hearing Sciences, San Diego State University, CA.
+Kathee Mangan Christensen is Professor Emerita of Linguistics at San Diego State University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST